kailash-manasarovar/statement/docs/index.md

 ![The Dénia Doomsday Manipulation-Machine](content/images/denia-doomsday-machine.png)

-### What happens when you try to stop it
+### What happens to those who complain

-- I believe Lorraine Blackbourn stumbled across something the gangs were doing that she literally couldn't live with (and you could take your pick here but I believe it was probably that the whole town was sedating and raping her friends - maybe even her too, for added suicidal depression).
+- I believe Lorraine Blackbourn stumbled across something the gangs were doing that she literally couldn't live with (and you could take your pick here but my guess it was that the whole town was sedating and raping her friends - maybe even her too, for added suicidal depression).
 - I believe she tried to get help, like I did, and was totally ignored, like I was/am.
 - I believe this tipped her over the edge and she was unable to withstand the suicide suggestions which I can tell you from first-hand experience are extremely powerful, albeit fake.
-- I also recall [a British woman telling me she'd refused to do porn](timeline/early-years/2013.md#the-british-woman-who-refused-to-do-porn) with her *much-younger-Spanish-boyfriend* and he'd become enraged.
+- I recall [a British woman telling me she'd refused to do porn](timeline/early-years/2013.md#the-british-woman-who-refused-to-do-porn) with her *much-younger-Spanish-boyfriend* and that he'd become enraged.
-- When I saw her again, fifteen years later, she was crippled and my guess is due to regular pesticide-dousing of clothes and belongings, like they do.
+- When I saw her again, fifteen years later, she was crippled; my guess is due to regular pesticide-dousing of clothes and belongings, like they do.
-- I remember seeing crippled locals; a youngish man working in a tobacconist, someone I had known previously as fit and healthy.
+- I remember seeing crippled locals; a youngish man working in a tobacconist, someone I had known not so long before as fit and healthy.
-- Are there any good people left in Dénia?
+- Are there any good people in Dénia?
 - Are they prisoners in their own homes or forced to get involved against their will?
-- Will they be killed or maimed if they disagree, countless examples available?
+- Will they be killed or maimed if they complain, countless examples available?
-- How many women and girls have refused to do porn, or tried to stop some evil, and ended up crippled by pesticides or murdered?
+- How many women and children have refused to do porn, or tried to stop some evil, and ended up crippled by pesticides or murdered?
 - Are people's children threatened?
-- My online helper, the repentant trumpet teacher who I have forgiven, told me repeatedly that the gang will kidnap your children if you go against them.
+- My online helper - the [repentant trumpet teacher who I have forgiven](#a-friend-on-the-inside) - told me repeatedly that the gang will kidnap your kids if you go against them.
-- It seems likely that a criminal porn-enterprise with expertise in sedating and spy-cam tech, with members all over Europe and the UK, would be behind the Madeline McCann kidnap.
+- It seems likely that a criminal porn-enterprise with expertise in sedating, surveillance, and spy-cam tech, with members all over Europe and the UK including Portugal, would be behind the Madeline McCann kidnap.
 - Did they target Madeline to teach someone a lesson, like they do?
-- Tweets like this one made me wonder if they have kept her alive as a bargaining chip.
+- Tweets like this one made me wonder if they kept her alive as a bargaining chip.

 ![Procrastination is the ultimate killer](content/images/procrastination-is-the-ultimate-killer.png)

-- Is this why no-one has been able to stop them?
+- Is this why no-one has stopped them?

 ### Motive summary